 “The savage despises Art and recognizes Nature as his sovereign mistress;” (Schiller, 1794 Letter 4)

 Such talk will give the impression that good art only happens in civilization.
 Of course, artists use time and effort to refine their work; however, we should not equate this refinement with civilization since all cultures produce artists.
-I must admit, German music in Schiller’s time was beyond anything any other culture ever made.
+I must admit that German music in Schiller’s time was beyond anything any other culture ever made.

 The colonial British government wanted Native American land, so they paid money for Native American scalps (Nies, 1996 ch.
 VI).
 Such civilized programs exterminated thousands of cultures all over the world in the name of progress, leaving the colonized nations full of poverty and disease.
 The English had company in their attempt to take over the world; their primary competitor was Spain.
 The Spanish historian Bernal Diaz would accuse Spain’s targets of sacrificing people (Diaz, 1568).
 The Spanish made the Aztecs look bad after conquering Mexico and destroying the native literature.
 Only the conqueror’s ideas survive once a culture’s history has been erased.
 The Aztecs might not have been bad.